jrbailly/gb_emu/README.md

-## Emulateur gameboy
+## GameBoy Emulator
-Cet émulateur est conçu pour reproduire le fonctionnement des consoles GameBoy originales.
+This emulator is designed to replicate the functionality of the original GameBoy consoles.

-Il ne gère actuellement que les modèles DMG (Dot Matrix Game) et les cartouches MBC1 (Memory Bank Controller 1).
+It currently supports only the DMG (Dot Matrix Game) models and MBC1 (Memory Bank Controller 1) cartridges.

-Le projet est en cours de développement et vise à offrir une expérience authentique de jeu rétro.
+The project is under development and aims to provide an authentic retro gaming experience.

-### Répertoires
+### Keybinding
-- docs : Contient la documentation du projet.
+- A = Left ctrl
-- inc : Fichiers d'en-tête (headers).
+- B = Left alt
-- src : Fichiers source en C++.
+- start = Enter
-- tests : Inclut les tests unitaires.
+- select = Backspace

-### Dépendances
+### Dependencies
-Pour compiler ce projet, assurez-vous d'avoir les outils et bibliothèques suivants installés sur votre système :
+To compile this project, ensure you have the following tools and libraries installed on your system:
 - gcc ou clang
 - SDL3
 - nlohmann_json